ommann/curvy-love2d/README.md

-# curvy-love2d
+# Curvy
-Module for creating curve objects for love2d.
+Curvy is a module for creating curve objects for love2d.